trizahl/ink-kit/README.md

 import "@inkonchain/ink-kit/style.css";
 ```

+Note: Ink-Kit styles should be imported first so that your own custom classes are taking precedence.

 Ink Kit classes are prefixed with `ink-`.

 You can also use the CSS variables directly in your project instead of the tailwind classes.